ayushidutta/multi-order-rnn/README.md

 ```
 Please refer to the scripts in _data_utils_ for details.

 The dataset split used by us is given in the _data_ folder.
 The images can be obtained from the respective dataset pages.
-The resnet features and prediction probabilities that are used to create the _tfrecord_ files, as well as our model checkpoints, can be downloaded from the following:
+The resnet features and prediction probabilities that are used to create the _tfrecord_ files, can be downloaded from the following: